OpenMPT/openmpt/README.md

      -  mingw-w64:

-        The required version should be at least 4.4.
-Only 4.6 and up are tested.
+        The required version is at least 4.8.

             make CONFIG=mingw64-win32    # for win32